saibotsivad/infinisearch/README.md

 infinisearch
 ============

-Opinionated use of AngularJS and infinite-scroll to paginate or infinite scroll arbitrary $http.get() sources.
+Mildly opinionated AngularJS module to paginate or infinite scroll arbitrary $http.get() sources.

+Uses the exceptionally handy [infinite-scroll](http://binarymuse.github.io/ngInfiniteScroll/) module to handle auto loading.

 See demos, but here's the basic gist of it all: